Xavier Moon: Edmonton Stingers (2019–2020)

 Alex Johnson informed Moon of the formation of the Canadian Elite Basketball League, and he joined the Edmonton Stingers.
 In his first game on May 11, 2019, he scored 36 points in a 118–105 overtime victory against the Niagara River Lions.
 Moon averaged 19.3 points and 5.7 assists per game for Edmonton and was named league MVP.
 He led the team to the semifinals before losing to the eventual champions Saskatchewan Rattlers.
 Following the season, Moon tried out for Raptors 905 of the NBA G League but was one of the final roster cuts.

 Return to the Lightning (2019–2020)

 He re-signed with the Lightning on November 15.
 On January 4, 2020, he scored 39 points in a 113–97 victory over the KW Titans.
 Moon averaged 21.5 points, 6.5 rebounds and 5.3 assists per game during the shortened 2019–20 season and was named to the First Team All-NBL Canada.

-On June 25, 2020, Moon signed with Wilki Morskie Szczecin of the Polish Basketball League.
+On June 25, 2020, Moon signed with Wilki Morskie Szczecin of the Polish Basketball League, but didn't play for them.